 https://linkdeli.com/widget.js?id=f5e8378456858c916708

 • Hello everyone.
-Happy Tuesday and Happy St. Patrick’s Day.
-Von Marie here and I’m so excited to be on the blog today.
-Isn’t our challenge this week so fun?
-Spring Brights #IB379 and a New Card Sketch.
+Von Marie here and I’m so happy to be on the blog today.
+How about this weeks challenge so fun right??
+Gum Boots, fun colors, and a great card sketch.

 How to join this challenge?
 Create a card inspired by the photo or Card Sketch or both.
 Link your card to the Inspired By..Blog.
 Every Thursday starts a New challenge so you have less than a week to link up your card.
 Show us your card in our FB group.
 We would love to see.